 Introduction

 The human pancreas is in charge of regulating blood sugar; it uses exocrine cells to produce digestive juices and endocrine cells to produce hormones.
 These cells can sometimes grow out of control, which forms malignant tumors which develop into cancer.
 Pancreatic cancer is a deadly disease in which these cancerous cells form in the tissues of the pancreas.
-According to The American Cancer Society, Pancreatic Ductal Adenocarcinoma (PDAC) is the most common subtype of cancer, associated to exocrine cells which make up most of the pancreas.
-Currently, pancreatic cancer patients are expected to have a ten percent chance to live after five years.
-What troubles their survival is its lack of diagnostics in early stages (given three percent of incidence) and limited treatments.
+According to the ACS, PDAC is the most common subtype of cancer, associated with exocrine cells which make up most of the pancreas.
+What troubles pancreatic cancer patients’ survival is its lack of diagnostics in early stages (given three percent of incidence) and limited treatments, only ten percent are expected to live after 5 years.
 This body tissue is located in an uncomfortable area to identify tumors, and most patients do not show symptoms until after the third stage.
 During these advanced stages, the cancer is often spread throughout the rest of the body in problematic areas near blood vessels [2] which is why surgery is only recommended to less than twenty percent of patients.
 Even so, surgeries to remove lethal large-scale tumors do not necessarily help with survival (ninety percent of cases are fatal).
-The statistics for pancreatic cancer position it as the fourth leading cause of cancer-related deaths, accounting for seven percent of all cancer-related deaths.
-While these conditions persist without a solution, numbers are expected to rise in a few years.
+The statistics for pancreatic cancer position it as the fourth leading cause of cancer-related deaths, accounting for seven percent of all cancer-related deaths [1].

 Research to improve cancer diagnostics involve studies on gene expression and their advantages to identify biomarkers of pancreatic cancer.
 Gene expression is the process by which cells build proteins based on DNA instructions carried through RNA, it controls how and when proteins are made [3].
-It helps analyze genetic mutations and study cellular abnormality associated to tumor cells, characterization of gene expression has been used in other types of cancer research.
-As for pancreatic cancer, where the only approved biomarker is CA 19-9 [4], the search for other biomarkers is important to assess patients’ survival rate.
+It helps analyze genetic mutations and study cellular abnormality associated with tumor cells, characterization of gene expression has been used in other types of cancer research.
+As for pancreatic cancer, where the only approved biomarker is CA 19-9 [4], the search for other biomarkers is important to assess patients’ survival rates.
 To find possible biomarkers across large cohorts of genes, statistical data analytics can build classification models with the optimal genes associated with pancreatic cancer survival rate.
-The objective is to implement machine learning approaches to identify possible biomarkers which assess survival risk of pancreatic cancer patients.
-This will be achieved by comparing different machine learning methods to improve model metrics to later conduct a bigger comparison across The Cancer Genome Atlas (TCGA) and The International Cancer Genome Consortium (ICGC), to evaluate if similar findings provide information about future biomarkers.
+Hence, the objective of this work is to implement machine learning approaches to identify possible biomarkers which assess survival risk of pancreatic cancer patients.
+This will be achieved by selecting important features using machine learning methods and conducting a comparison across TCGA and ICGC, to evaluate if similar findings provide information about putative validated biomarkers.

 Methodology